-In order to characterise differences in wound healing between non-diabetic and diabetic mice, we conducted a series of experiments on non-diabetic mice and mice in which type II diabetes was induced by deleting the leptin receptor gene (Coleman, 1978).
-Two full thickness wounds of radius 4 mm were inflicted on the backs of the mice, bilateral to the spine, using surgical scissors.
-Three non-diabetic and three diabetic mice were euthanised each day post-wounding; thus six wounds were harvested for each time point.
-This continued until wound closure, defined by closure of the epidermal gap (day 21 in the non-diabetic group and day 33 in the diabetic group).
-Histological samples were taken in order to measure the epidermal and dermal gaps.
+In order to characterise differences in wound healing between normal and diabetic mice, a series of experiments were performed on normal, non-diabetic mice and mice in which type II diabetes was induced by deleting the leptin receptor gene [18].
+Full thickness wounds of radius 4mm were inflicted by punching a circle on the left and right flanks of the mice.
+Mice were euthanised every twenty four hours for histological samples, in order to measure wound sizes of both the epidermis and the dermis.
+This continued until wound closure, defined by closure of the epidermis.
+Three mice for both the control and diabetic groups were used, each with two wounds, giving a sample size of six for each time point.